sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_script_variables.rst

 Boolean values must be either *true* or *false*.
 In addition they can be written as ''yes'' or ''no'', but you should avoid using these in your scripts (they remain for compatibility purposes only).

+-   array

+Array values are supported at script level in Avisynth+.
+See also at :doc:`script array concept and helper functions <../script_ref/script_ref_arrays>` .

+-   function

+Function objects are supported in Avisynth+.
+See also at :doc:`Function objects <syntax_function_objects>` .

 -   val